Seeta Devi (actress): Discovery and rise to fame

 Three of her most successful films were: The Light of Asia, Shiraz, and Prapancha Pash.
+She worked in Shiraz a romance about the construction of the Taj Mahal, where Devi played the "other woman," a manipulative rival to Mumtaz Mahal.
+A Throw of Dice (Prapancha Pash, 1929) which was an epic drama based on an episode from the Mahabharata.
 All three of these films were made through the collaboration of German film director Franz Osten and Indian actor-producer Himanshu Rai along with Bavarian company Emelka.
 This unique trilogy were connected to three different religions and based on three different stories of Indian history/mythology: The Light of Asia was based on the life of Buddha, Shiraz was based on construction of the Taj Mahal and Prapancha Pash, better known by its English title A Throw of Dice, was based on a story from the Mahabharata.
 Seeta Devi was the leading actress in all these three films, though the role in Shiraz was that of 'the other woman'.